wfaquieri/WiniciusFaquieri/README.md

 ---
-- I have a Master Degree in Economics with an emphasis on Quantitative Methods.
-- I found myself working and studying in the area of technology.

 - I work as a data analyst in the Data Mining team at FGV-IBRE
 - I have technical skills in statistical programming,